-Labial and alveolar consonants were deleted before uvulars.
-For example, t+q became q.
+Labial and alveolar consonants were deleted before uvulars and the uvular geminated.
+For example, t+q became qq.

 Nasals were homorganic with the following consonant.

-X was in free variation between velar and uvular positions.
+X was originally reconstructed as a separate phoneme, in free variation between velar and uvular positions.
 Hence its transcription above as /x~χ/.
 The sounds are similar, though the uvular variety is harsher and more salient.

 L became /ʟ/ in syllable coda position.

 Only the following syllable types were permitted in Proto-Maritime:

 Any consonant could appear in onset position.
 Any could be found as a coda, except for y and w.